 People looking into acupuncture often have information gaps.
 Those gaps can boost your marketing when you fill them with information that’s useful, complete, and easy to understand.

 Be specific about the procedure and the medical issue you’re dealing with.
 Many leads are motivated because they have a specific medical problem for which they’re seeking alternative medicine.
 Make that connection, and people will be willing to give acupuncture a try.

 Online reviews are another type of information prospective clients seek.
 They want to know what previous patients thought of your work, and they want to hear directly from them.

 Online reviews on Google, Top Rated Local, Facebook, and Yelp play a big role in exposing your services to new patients and convincing them that acupuncture can help with their medical problem.

-When people do a search on Google, they’ll go through the Google places section, where star ratings and review content are dominate.
+When people do a search on Google, they’ll go through the Google business section, where star ratings and review content are dominant.